What is a Cash Flow Analysis?

 source: Colgate SEC Filings

-IronMount and Bronze Metal, both companies have the same end of the year cash of $365,900.
-Additionally, changes in cash during the year is the same at $315,900.
+IronMount and Bronze Medal, both companies, have the same end-of-the-year cash of $365,900.
+Additionally, changes in cash during the year are the same at $315,900.
 Which company is displaying elements of cash flow stress?

 - We note that Cash Flow from Operations is negative for IronMount at -21,450.
-Gain on sale of equipment is deducted as this is not an operating cash flow.
-IronMount sale of equipment adds 307,350 which contributes to the increase in the cash.
+Gain on equipment sales is deducted as this is not an operating cash flow.
+IronMount sale of equipment adds 307,350, contributing to the cash increase.

 Cash Flow Analysis Example – Alphabet (Google)

-- Cash Flow From Operations – Google’s Cash Flow from Operations are generated from advertising revenues by Google properties and Google Network Members’ properties.
+- Cash Flow From Operations – Google’s Cash Flow from Operations is generated from advertising revenues from Google properties and Google Network Members’ properties.
 Additionally, Google generates cash through sales of apps, in-app purchases and digital content, hardware products, licensing arrangements, and service fees received for Google Cloud offerings.
-Google’s Cash flow from operation shows an increasing trend primarily due to increase in Net Income.
-Google’s Net Income was $14.14 billion in 2014, $16.35 billion in 2015 and $19.48 billion on 2016.
+Google’s Cash flow from operation shows an increasing trend primarily due to an increase in Net Income.
+Google’s Net Income was $14.14 billion in 2014, $16.35 billion in 2015, and $19.48 billion in 2016.

-- Cash Flow From Investing Activities – Google’s investing activities primarily include the purchases of marketable securities, cash collateral paid related to securities lending and spends related to acquisitions.
+- Cash Flow From Investing Activities – Google’s investing activities primarily include purchasing marketable securities, cash collateral paid related to securities lending, and spending related to acquisitions.

-- Cash Flow from Operations – Amazon’s Cash Flow from Operations is derived from cash received from consumer, seller, developer, enterprise, and content creator customers, advertising agreements, and cobranded credit card agreements.
+- Cash Flow from Operations – Amazon’s Cash Flow from Operations is derived from the cash received from consumer, seller, developer, enterprise, and content creator customers, advertising agreements, and co-branded credit card agreements.
 We note that Cash Flow from Operations has been increasing steadily.
-This is primarily due to the increase in net income.
-Amazon’s Net Income was -$241 million in 2014, $596 million in 2015 and $2,371 million in 2016.
+It is primarily due to the increase in net income.
+Amazon’s Net Income was -$241 million in 2014, $596 million in 2015, and $2,371 million in 2016.

 - Cash Flow from Financing Activities – Amazon’s Cash Flow from Financing activities comes from cash outflows resulting from the Principal repayment of long-term debt and obligations related to capital and financial leases.
 Amazon’s cash flow from Financing Activities was -$2.91 billion in 2016 and -$3.76 billion in 2015.